 If you were to open my Kelly Moore camera bag, you’d find the following items.
 I’ve inherited a lot of lenses and accessories from my husband, but I mainly travel light on portrait shoots and love it.

-1. Canon EOS 5D Mark III: I’ve been shooting with the III for the past couple years and adore it.
+1. Canon EOS 5D Mark III: I’ve been shooting with the III for the past three years and adore it.
 One of my favorite things about this is the fact that it allows me to shoot in very dark places, and when coupled with the 50mm lens below, I can shoot clear until sunset and a little after.

 3. Canon 24-70, 2.8 lens: I use this lens when I need to shoot further away than my 50mm will allow or for large groups.
 It’s my go-to back up lens.
 Not as much bokeh but still very versatile for most situations.